Kyōtango: History

 With the creation of the modern municipalities system on April 1, 1889 the villages of Mineyama and Omiya (in Naka District), Amino, Tango, and Yasaka (in Takeno District), and Kumihama (in Kumano District) were created.
 All were subsequently raised to town status.
 The 1927 Kita Tango earthquake caused major damage in the region and killed around 3,000 people.
 The city of Kyōtango was established on April 1, 2004, from the merger of these six municipalities with the former Mineyama town hall as the new city hall.
 Naka, Takeno, and Kumano Districts were dissolved as a result of the merger.

 Government

 Kyōtango has a mayor-council form of government with a directly elected mayor and a unicameral city council of 22 members.
 Kyōtango contributes one member to the Kyoto Prefectural Assembly.
 In terms of national politics, the city is part of Kyoto 5th district of the lower house of the Diet of Japan.

 Military facilities

 The Japan Air Self-Defense Force maintains a facility in the city called the Kyogamisaki Sub-Base.
 It is part of the Basic Air Defense Ground Environment.
-The Kyogamisaki Communications Site, a USFJ missile monitoring station, is located nearby.
+The Kyogamisaki Communications Site, a United States Army Japan missile monitoring station, is located nearby.